Alpha-divergence loss function for neural density ratio estimation: DRE via f -divergence variational representations and its major problems

+To mitigate this issue, \citet{belghazi2018mutual} introduced a bias-reduction method for stochastic gradients in KL-divergence loss functions.

-\subsection{Vanishing Gradient Problem}
+\subsection{Vanishing gradient problem}

-Vanishing gradient problems for optimizing divergence are known in generative adversarial networks (GANs) \cite{goodfellow2014generative,arjovsky2017towards}.
-A part of the problems is believed to occur when the following two conditions are satisfied: ($\rm{i}$) The loss function slightly updates the model parameters. ($\rm{ii}$) Updating the model parameters causes little change in the model outputs.
-Thus, the problem can be assumed to occur when the following relations hold:
+The vanishing gradient problem is a well-known issue in optimizing GANs \citep{arjovsky2017towards}.
+We suggest that this problem occurs when the following two conditions are met: (i) the loss function results in minimal updates of model parameters, and (ii) updating the model parameters leads to negligible changes in the model's outputs.
+Thus, the problem emerges when the following equation holds:

-where $\vec{0}$ denotes a vector of zeros of the same size as the model parameters.
+where $\mathbf{0}$ denotes a zero vector of the same dimension as the model gradient.

+In Equation (\ref{Eq_gradient_vanishing}), condition (i) describes the loss function's gradient vanishing, while condition (ii) ensures that the vanishing gradient condition persists.
+Specifically, the following three observations clarify their relationship: First, condition (i) does not necessarily imply condition (ii); Second, condition (i) alone does not guarantee its own persistence; Third, condition (ii) ensures the continued validity of condition (i).